What we do

 Wellness and Grounding

 Wild rice, unique grounding meditations, movement class in circle and more.
-Kakekalanicks works to bring wholesome, Indigenous wellness practices to all those interested in rekindling our alignments with and connection to the natural world.
+Kakekalanicks works to bring wholesome wellness practices to all those interested in rekindling our alignments with and connection to the natural world.
 Interested in our products?

 Customized Consulting